jilljenn/ktm/doc/tuto.md

 ## Here comes a new challenger

-How to model \alert{side information} in recommender systems?
+How to model \alert{side information} in, say, recommender systems?

 ### Logistic Regression